-Gray is the oldest of the groups, having been founded in 1946.
-Sinclair was founded (as Chesapeake Television Corporation) in 1971, and Nexstar in 1996.
-All three began growing substantially through acquisitions in the 1990s, and continued their expansion into the 2010s (the period of our study), as can be seen in Figure 1.
-There are a total of 216 acquisitions in the dataset that meet this criteria: 63 by Sinclair, 78 by Nexstar, and 75 by Gray.
+through acquisitions in the 1990s, and continued their expansion into the 2010s (the period of our study), as can be seen in Figure 1.
+There are a total of 216 acquisitions in our dataset: 63 by Sinclair, 78 by Nexstar, and 75 by Gray.
 Sinclair's growth has come primarily through acquisitions of smaller groups and independent stations, while Gray and Nexstar both completed mergers with another existing large conglomerate: Nexstar acquired Media General in 2017, and Gray acquired Raycom in 2019.

-Figure 2 shows a map of the year of first conglomerate entry by media market across the country, with darker shades indicating earlier times.
-The figure shows that acquisitions have taken place all across the country.
-The only exception from this trend are the largest DMAs by population, that have been mostly excluded: New York City, Los Angeles, Chicago, Dallas, Houston, and several other large cities all remain "untreated" by conglomerate acquisition through 2020.
+Figure 2 shows a map of the year of first conglomerate entry by media market across the country, with darker shades indicating earlier times.8 The figure shows that acquisitions have taken place all across the country.
+The only exception from this trend are the largest DMAs by population, that have been mostly excluded: New York City, Los Angeles, Chicago, Dallas, Houston, and several other large cities all remain "untreated" by conglomerate acquisition through 2020.9